kpham7utk/kpham7utk/README.md

 - 🌱 I’m currently working on a full-stack web app project named **Trackify**

-- 👨‍💻 All of my projects are available at [https://portfolio-website-eight-gray.vercel.app/](https://portfolio-website-eight-gray.vercel.app/)
+- 👨‍💻 Portfolio of my projects is available at [https://portfolio-website-eight-gray.vercel.app/](https://portfolio-website-eight-gray.vercel.app/)

 - 📫 How to reach me **mingoalen1@gmail.com**